contao/docs/docs/manual/core-extensions/newsletter/frontend-modules.en.md

 ---
-title: 'Front-end modules'
+title: 'Front end modules'
-description: 'The newsletter extension contains four additional frontend modules which you can configure as usual via the module management.'
+description: 'The newsletter extension contains four additional front end modules which you can configure as usual via the module management.'
 aliases:
     - /en/core-extensions/newsletter/frontend-modules/
 weight: 20
 ---

-Now that you know how mailing lists, newsletters, and recipients are managed in the backend, we will explain how visitors can subscribe or unsubscribe to mailing lists in the frontend and how to create an archive that displays all sent newsletters.
-The newsletter extension contains four additional frontend modules, which you can configure as usual via the module management.
+Now that you know how mailing lists, newsletters, and recipients are managed in the back end, we will explain how visitors can subscribe or unsubscribe to mailing lists in the front end and how to create an archive that displays all sent newsletters.
+The newsletter extension contains four additional front end modules, which you can configure as usual via the module management.

 ![Newsletter modules](/de/core-extensions/newsletter/images/en/newsletter_modules.png?classes=shadow)

 ## Subscribe

-The frontend module "Subscribe" adds a form to the website which allows your visitors to register for specific mailing lists.
+The front end module "Subscribe" adds a form to the website which allows your visitors to register for specific mailing lists.

 ### Module Configuration

-**Channels:** Here you select the distribution lists for which your visitors can register via the frontend module for subscribing to distribution lists, or channels.
+**Channels:** Here you select the distribution lists for which your visitors can register via the front end module for subscribing to distribution lists, or channels.

 **Hide the channel menu:** Here you can hide the menu for the distribution list/channel selection.
 In this case the